BrendanL72/Hospitalization-Risk/OCSVM/README.md

 script

-This folder contains scripts to predict probability and perform metrics and probabilities.
+This folder contains scripts to predict probability, perform metrics, and visualizations.

 src